 - Homes available at plenty of price points

 - Wildlife viewing opportunities

 Seacliff is a low-key beach town whose most recognizable landmark lies in the water at the end of the wooden Seacliff Pier.
 That’s where you’ll find what’s left of the SS Palo Alto, a concrete ship built-in 1919 by the San Francisco Shipbuilding Company.

 Concrete ships were a 19th-century experiment that came to America during World War I as part of President Woodrow Wilson’s Emergency Fleet program.
 With steel scarce during wartime, Wilson commissioned 24 concrete ships.
 None were completed in time for war use.
 Like the rest, the Palo Alto found other work, working out of San Francisco Bay.
 In 1929, it was mothballed, its future destiny unknown.

 Enter the Seacliff Amusement Corporation of Nevada, which purchased the Palo Alto and towed it to Seacliff Beach; the former oil tanker was grounded and connected to the beach by a wooden pier.

-By then, the Palo Alto was already deteriorating and in face had broken in two.
+By then, the Palo Alto was already deteriorating and the face had broken in two.
 Left in place, it became a popular fishing pier.
-Locals cast their lines from the aft deck until the 1970s, when the crumbling ship became unsafe for even that.
+Locals cast their lines from the aft deck until the 1970s when the crumbling ship became unsafe for even that.
 From there it became an artificial reef.

-In 2006, traces of oil from the ship were found on local birds, spurring a giant clean up project, which cost roughly the same — $1.7 million — as the ship cost upon completion in 1919.
-Today, battered by storms and in broken into four pieces, the SS Palo Alto is fenced in, closed to the public.
+In 2006, traces of oil from the ship were found on local birds, spurring a giant clean-up project, which cost roughly the same — $1.7 million — as the ship had cost upon completion in 1919.
+Today, battered by storms and broken into four pieces, the SS Palo Alto is fenced in, closed to the public.
 It remains Seacliff’s calling card, though, a silent and somewhat eerie landmark with a colorful history.